fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 ## `_nk` and `_sk`: Traceability by Design

 - Columns ending with `_sk` are **surrogate keys**.
 They are deterministic hashes or sequences generated inside Silver, never exposed to source systems.
 Facts carry these to ensure joins stay stable even if natural identifiers change or collide.
 - Columns ending with `_nk` are **natural keys**.
-We retain them as readable anchors—`customer_nk`, `product_nk`—so engineers can trace a surrogate key back to the upstream identifier when debugging or reconciling loads.
+We retain them as readable anchors--`customer_nk`, `product_nk`--so engineers can trace a surrogate key back to the upstream identifier when debugging or reconciling loads.
 Keeping `customer_nk` even when a `customer_id` exists in the Bronze payload matters because CDC feeds are messy: deletes arrive as tombstones, IDs can be recycled across tenants, and some producers quietly fix data by reusing identifiers.
 The `_nk` column captures the authoritative natural key used to derive the surrogate, insulated from payload quirks or renames.

 Together they give us the best of both worlds: durable joins for analytics and transparent lineage back to the source systems.